 Throughout 2016, I’ve been trying to respond to artwork about landscape in more ways than simply essays.
 I found that in trying convey work that I liked, there was only so far I could go with conventional journalistic and essay writing.
-At the tail-end of each response article, I’ve been sneaking in a poem about … Continue reading Responses: Poems On Landscape and Melancholy
+At the tail-end of each response article, I’ve been sneaking in a poem about the work and its themes so thought it would be … Continue reading Responses: Poems On Landscape and Melancholy

 Rather like the work of sculptor, Andy Goldsworthy, Richard Long’s work almost constantly and immediately asks an intriguing question: which part of the work is the official segment of “art”?
-Is it the very act of the process of making and doing which so often constitutes the work or is it the very documentation of … Continue reading Responses: Richard Long’s A Line Made By Walking (1967).
+Is it the very act of the process of making and doing which so often constitutes the work or is it the very documentation of such a process?
+It needn’t be such a binary state … Continue reading Responses: Richard Long’s A Line Made By Walking (1967).

 The work of Richard Long is so indebted to the act of walking into a landscape that it seems a rather obvious aspect to point out.
-While many of his transient works, especially of the sculptural variety left in various wildernesses, required the act of the artist to walk, it is often the photographic capture … Continue reading Journey Within Practice – Richard Long and Chris Marker.
+While many of his transient works, especially of the sculptural variety left in various wildernesses, required the act of the artist to walk, it is often the photographic capture of the finished event in question that, in the majority, … Continue reading Journey Within Practice – Richard Long and Chris Marker.